drycc/workflow/src/applications/managing-app-processes.md

 ## Scaling Processes

-Applications deployed on Deis Workflow scale out via the [process model][].
-Use `deis scale` to control the number of [containers][container] that power your app.
+Applications deployed on Drycc Workflow scale out via the [process model][].
+Use `drycc scale` to control the number of [containers][container] that power your app.

 ```
-$ deis scale cmd=5 -a iciest-waggoner
+$ drycc scale cmd=5 -a iciest-waggoner
 Scaling processes... but first, coffee!
 done in 3s
 === iciest-waggoner Processes